natalieagus/50005/docs/OS/08-synchronization.md

 Consider a system consisting of `n` processes `{P0, P1,..., Pn−1}`.
 Each process may have a <span style="color:#f77729;"><b>segment</b></span> of instructions, called a `critical section` (CS).
 The important <span style="color:#f7007f;"><b>feature</b></span> of the system is that <span style="color:#f77729;"><b>when one process is executing its critical section, no other process is allowed to execute its critical section</b></span>.

-In the consumer producer sample code above, the critical section in the producer’s code is the instruction `counter++` while the critical section in the consumer’s code is `counter-—`.
+In the consumer producer sample code above, the critical section in the producer’s code is the instruction `counter++` while the critical section in the consumer’s code is `counter -—`.

 In the critical section the (asynchronous) processes may be: